 MATTHEW 23 1-3

-- "Then spake Yahushua to the multitude, and to his disciples,"
+- "Then spake Jesus to the multitude, and to his disciples,"

 - "All therefore whatsoever they bid you observe, that observe and do; but do not ye after their works: for they say, and do not."

 Another thing they did was add to the commandments (Deuteronomy 4 2 prohibits this).
-They taught their own traditions over scriptural law. m Turn to Matthew 15.
+They taught their own traditions over scriptural law.
+Turn to Matthew 15.
 People like to say this verse is saying that whatever food you eat, it does not defile you.
 But this verse is not even talking about food.
 Turn to verse 1 and we will read to verse 20.
 Notice how the Pharisees are asking the Messiah why the disciples are transgressing the tradition of the ELDERS by not washing their hands before they eat.
-This was not a law in the Torah.
+This was not a law.
 How does he answer?
-He asks them why they transgress the commandment of Yah by enforcing their own tradition and not enforcing a scriptural law such as honoring your mother and father?
-That's part of the Torah.
-The first ten commandments (there are actually over 600, those first ten are not the only ones, read it in the first five books).
+He asks them why they transgress the commandment of the Almighty by enforcing their own tradition and not enforcing a scriptural law such as honoring your mother and father?
+That's part of the law.

 So what does make a man unclean?
 Verses 16 to 19 tells us.
 Evil thoughts of murders, adulteries, fornications, thefts, false witness, blasphemies.
 Sin makes you unclean.
 But what does verse 20 say?
-Eating with dirty hands does NOT defile a man.
+Eating with unwashed hands does NOT defile a man.
 This is not about food at all.
-This is saying that having some dirt on your hands and you eat something does not make you unclean.
+This deals with what makes a person common, a distinction that finds its origins in man-made tradition, and is not based on the Law.
 But knowingly indulging in foods that are not good for you?
-That is another story.
+That is wrong.

 He wasn't against the Pharisees for preaching the law of eating clean meats.
 He was against them because they ignored the weightier matters, and they were being hypocrites who enforced their own traditions but always liked to point their finger at others.
 These were the same guys that Isaiah was talking about in Isaiah 29 13, talking about their love for the Most High with their mouths but their heart is not with him.
 They are hypocrites.
 That is why the Messiah came.
 He came to preach the truth of the Torah to his lost people as they were being led astray by these prophets.